 Before Baby Arrives

 One of the first panics of cat-loving expecting mothers is toxoplasmosis.
 Believe it or not, expecting parents still surrender cats to shelters out of fear of contracting toxoplasmosis.
 This is absolutely unnecessary.
-Yes, cats can carry toxoplasmosis, and it can be transmitted to people by touching their feces and then ingesting the organism, but that is pretty disgusting in the first place, so it should be easy enough to avoid transporting cat poop into your mouth, right?
+Yes, cats can carry toxoplasmosis.
+It can be transmitted to people by touching their feces and then ingesting the organism, but that is pretty disgusting in the first place, so it should be easy enough to avoid transporting cat poop into your mouth, right?
 The simplest way to prevent toxoplasmosis is to wash your hands after cleaning the litter box.
 If that isn't enough of a precaution, then wearing rubber gloves when doing any litter box chores and then washing your hands when you take the gloves off will provide all the protection you need.
-Of course, it would be quite chivalrous of the expecting father to take over the litter box duties as a symbolic way of protecting his baby and helping out the mother of his child throughout the pregnancy and infancy stages.
+Of course, it would be quite chivalrous for the expecting father to take over the litter box duties as a symbolic way of protecting his baby and helping out his child's mother throughout the pregnancy and infancy stages.

-The next important step before the baby arrives is to prepare your home for a peaceful cohabitation of baby and cat.
+Before the baby arrives, the next important step is to prepare your home for the peaceful cohabitation of baby and cat.
 Bengal cats tend to be territorial.
 If the whole house has been your Bengal's territory, then shutting the Bengal out of individual rooms once the baby arrives will end up causing more harm than good.
-What you want to do is provide a safe space for the cat in zones of the house where the baby is bound to spend a lot of time.
+You want to provide a safe space for the cat in zones of the house where the baby is bound to spend a lot of time.
 Let's start with the baby's room.
 Whether you realize it or not, you'll be spending quite a bit of time at the changing table.
-If you haven't picked out a changing table yet, we'd encourage you to get one with as much extra space as possible, so your cat can join all the activity that will take place here once he feels comfortable.
-That may not be possible, but what is absolutely necessary is to have a shelf or a cat tree that is near the changing table so that the cat can watch the activity on the changing table from a safe space.
-You want your cat to have a safe space where it can observe baby, but not have to be too close if it is not yet comfortable.
+If you haven't picked out a changing table yet, we will encourage you to get one with as much extra space as possible, so your cat can join all the activities that will take place here once he feels comfortable.
+That may not be possible, but what is necessary is to have a shelf or a cat tree near the changing table so that the cat can watch the activity on the changing table from a safe space.
+You want your cat to have a safe space to observe the baby but not have to be too close if it is not yet comfortable.
 Their relationship will be one that lasts for years, so you want it to be a good one for both of them.

 The next thing you want to think about in preparing the baby's room for the cat is scent soakers.
 A common concern that people have is that their cat will pee on the baby's stuff.
 It will mark inappropriately if it cannot mark appropriately.
 Often the room that becomes the nursery has been open to the cat before its conversion into a nursery so that space is part of the cat's territory.
 If you suddenly take this territory away, it will be a hard adjustment for the cat.
 You want to have objects that belong to the cat in the baby's room that the cat can leave its scent on - places for the cat to scratch, rub its cheeks, and lay down that will retain the cat's odor - which, by the way, we can't smell.
 Bringing the new baby home will be a significant change in the territory for your cat, but you want the cat to feel that his territory is still secure - that it is still his.
 The best way to do this is to prepare the baby's room well in advance and give the cat plenty of time to leave its scent in the room through scratching and rubbing on items in the room well before the baby comes home.

 You will want to use this same concept out in the family room or living room - wherever you think the baby will spend the most amount of time when not in its nursery.
-In this space - or spaces - you want to make sure two things exist: high spots where the cat can escape the grasp of the baby's fingers and plenty of scent soakers for the cat to appropriatly place its scent.
+In this space - or spaces - you want to make sure two things exist: high spots where the cat can escape the grasp of the baby's fingers and plenty of scent soakers for the cat to place its scent appropriately.
 Have as much of the baby's stuff - play rugs, bouncy chairs, etc. - out and open for your Bengal to sleep on before the baby comes home.
-When you then put the baby on these items, the baby's scent will merge with the cat's scent, which will make the baby much more appealing to your cat.
+When you put the baby on these items, the baby's scent will merge with the cat's scent, making the baby much more appealing to your cat.

 Another step in preparing your cat for the baby is to prepare the cat for baby noises.
 Find a soundtrack of a baby crying and play the soundtrack, starting softly, while your cat eats his favorite meal.
 If your cat stops eating, you've set the volume up too high.
 Find the level at which the cat will still eat while you are playing the soundtrack of a crying baby.
 With each feeding, increase the volume a little.
-Continue to do this until your cat eats its meal through the cries of a baby that are at at the same volume they would be if you had the baby in the same room.
-This gets your cat to associate the sounds of a crying baby with a positive experience instead of a negative one.
+Continue to do this until your cat eats its meal through the cries of a baby at the same volume they would be if you had the baby in the same room.
+This gets your cat to associate a crying baby's sounds with a positive experience instead of a negative one.

-Finally, while you are preparing your bag of essentials to take to the hospital once labor has started also have the pajamas you have most recently been sleeping in or a T-shirt that you have recently worn right next to your hospital bag.
-Be mindful of having an article of clothing that has your scent on it to leave out for your cat while you are away at the hospital.
-Remember, scent is the most crucial thing in determining a cat's security in its territory.
+Finally, while you are preparing your bag of essentials to take to the hospital once labor has started, also have the pajamas you have most recently been sleeping in or a T-shirt that you have recently worn right next to your hospital bag.
+Be mindful of having an article of clothing that has your scent to leave out for your cat while you are away at the hospital.
+Remember, the scent is the most crucial thing in determining a cat's security in its territory.
 You are a normal part of its territory.
-If you are going to be gone a few days before you bring a new person into the territory, it is best to leave your cat as comfortable and secure as possible which means leaving it with clothing to sleep with that is covered in your scent.
+If you will be gone a few days before you bring a new person into the territory, it is best to leave your cat as comfortable and secure as possible, which means leaving it with clothing to sleep with that is covered in your scent.
 As you run out the door to the hospital, leave this article of clothing in one of your cat's favorite sleeping spots.

 Bringing Baby Home

-Many people are worried about how a cat may make the home environment less sanitary for the baby through its litter box, its raw food, or merely its existence.
+Many people are worried about how a cat may make the home environment less sanitary for the baby through its litter box, raw food, or mere existence.
 While every family must find its own comfort level regarding sanitation, we would encourage you to read the most modern research on how our hypervigilance to keep everything sanitized may be doing our babies more harm than good.
-The same principles that evoked change to the 2017 guidelines for reducing peanut allergies by exposing babies to peanuts throughout gestation and during infancy to minimize the chances and severity of nut allergies apply to pet allergies and to overall health in general.
+The same principles that evoked change to the 2017 guidelines for reducing peanut allergies by exposing babies to peanuts throughout gestation and during infancy to minimize nut allergies' chances and severity apply to pet allergies and overall health in general.
 In other words, having a cat in the house during pregnancy and infancy is likely to reduce the chance of your baby developing allergies or the severity of the allergy if one is developed.
 It is a good idea, before the baby arrives, for expecting parents to discuss their thoughts on sanitation expectations regarding the baby.
-An excellent place to start is by reading an article such as this one called "Is Dirt Good for Kids" and expanding your research outward from there.
+An excellent place to start is reading an article such as "Is Dirt Good for Kids" and expanding your research outward from there.

 Sadly, there is a myth that cats don't make good pets for kids.
 As evident from the pictures above, that is absolutely not true.
-The most significant factor in determining the quality of the relationship your cat shares with your baby is you.
+The most significant factor in determining the quality of your cat's relationship with your baby is you.